Mount Arayat: Geology

 Rock types are basalt and andesite.
 The only rocks reported to have been dated are 0.53 and 0.65 million-year-old basalts.
 These predate the crater collapse and formation of the lava dome known as White Rock, which could have occurred in the last 2,000 years.
 The mountain which is believed to be several peaks merged at the top by some local people is actually a single-cone stratovolcano.

+Flora

+Pyrostria arayatensis is a plant species belonging to the family Rubiaceae.
+It was discovered by researchers from Angeles University Foundation and the University of Santo Tomas during botanical surveys conducted in Mount Arayat National Park, and was formally described in Annales Botanici Fennici in 2020.